 In 2004, the Department became aware of the existence of two production wells at the FGI facility east of the site.
 At the time, only one well was being used on a limited basis.
 When the wells were first sampled in December 2004, the one closer to Ward Products was found to be contaminated with TCE at a concentration of 440 ppb.
 Both wells were resampled in May 2005, when water was being pumped from the well farther from Ward Products.
 The results showed TCE in both wells, with a concentration of 1,100 ppb in the closer well.
 The wells were again sampled in September 2005, when FGI had ceased pumping from them.
 Once pumping stopped, TCE concentrations dropped dramatically.
 Figure 14 shows the concentration of TCE in the groundwater in September 2005, when FGI was not using their wells.
 It is apparent that a hydraulic connection exists between the contaminated areas on the Ward property and the two FGI wells.
 The FGI wells probably intercept the same large fracture, and facilitate the flow of contaminated groundwater away from the site toward the wells when they are pumped.
-These wells are reportedly no longer being used.
+New Water Realty Corporation has entered into an agreement with FGI under which FGI has ceased groundwater use, the two wells have been disconnected from FGI plumbing, and New Water Realty has control of the use and existence of those wells.